Easy Crochet Crop Sweater – perfect for beginners in 2026

-Looking to make a new crochet sweater for 2024?
-Then check out The Daylily Sweater pattern!
+Looking to make a new crochet sweater for 2026?
+Then check out the Aiden Sweater pattern!
 It’s a beginner-friendly and very easy crochet crop sweater pattern featuring a comfy, boxy fit and cute sleeves with a slight balloon shape.

-Get the free crochet pattern below or purchase the complete printable PDF right here.
+Get the free pattern below or purchase the ad-free printable PDF: My store (best price), Etsy or Ravelry

 If you’re ready to make your first crochet crop sweater this is a great pattern to start with since there are no special stitches or hard-to-understand crochet terms.
 Instead, you’ll find easy instructions and pictures that guide you through the entire pattern step by step.